MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 No. Apps shared with Everyone in an environment that's backed up are not shared with Everyone in the restored environment.
 Alternatively, a canvas app can be shared with a security group and the app in the restored environment will be shared with that security group.

 ### Are Power Apps app identifiers the same after backup and restore operations?
 No for canvas apps.
-The app id for a canvas app is different in a restored environment than the id value when an environment was backed up.
+The app ID for a canvas app is different in a restored environment than the ID value when an environment was backed up.

 ## Troubleshooting